Ziad235/Tetris-Rush/README.md

 - You lose the game once the screen is full of unmatched blocks.

 #### How to run the program:
-- Make sure you have Processing 3 installed.
+- Make sure you have Processing3 installed.
 - Open the source code, which will take you to the Processing 3 software.
 - Click on the play button to start the game.